brandur/org/articles/request-ids.md

+---
+hook: A simple pattern for tracing requests across a service-oriented architecture by injecting a UUID into the events that they produce.
+location: San Francisco
+published_at: 2013-06-02 17:21:43.000000000 Z
+title: Tracing Request IDs
+---

 Log into Heroku's [Dashboard](https://dashboard.heroku.com) and you'll hit three different components that work together to usher you in and show you an app list, run a `git push heroku master` and that number is more like six.
 These kinds of service-oriented patterns produce all kinds of logistical benefits, but debugging such a system at production scale can get messy.

 It's key to have powerful techniques at your disposable to gain introspection and track down bugs in your production system.
 A simple one that's tremendously useful even on its own, is the use of request IDs to trace requests as they thread themselves through a set of composed components.